These Are the Counties In the Dothan, AL Metro Area Where COVID-19 Is Growing the Slowest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between different neighborhoods and a large population may be particularly at-risk.

 The Dothan, AL, metro area consists of Houston County, Geneva County, and Henry County.
-In the past week, there were an average of 67.7 new coronavirus cases every day per 100,000 Dothan residents, greater than the national figure.
-The metro area’s average daily case growth in the most recent week is an increase from the week prior, when there were an average of 32.0 daily new cases per 100,000 Dothan residents.
+In the past week, there were an average of 2.0 new coronavirus cases every day per 100,000 Dothan residents, less than the national figure.
+The metro area’s average daily case growth in the most recent week is a decrease from the week prior, when there were an average of 81.2 daily new cases per 100,000 Dothan residents.

 The spread of coronavirus depends on a variety of factors and can vary even between neighboring counties.
-Within the Dothan metro area, COVID-19 is growing the slowest in Houston County.
-There were an average of 63.2 new cases per day per 100,000 residents in Houston County during the past week, the least of the three counties in Dothan with available data.
+Within the Dothan metro area, COVID-19 is growing the slowest in Henry County.
+There were an average of 0.0 new cases per day per 100,000 residents in Henry County during the past week, the least of the three counties in Dothan with available data.

-Case growth in the Dothan metro area is relatively uniform at the county level.
-In Geneva County, for example, there were an average of 82.9 new cases per day per 100,000 residents in the past week -- the most of any county in Dothan yet relatively in line with the case growth rate in Houston County.
+Case growth in the Dothan metro area varies at the county level.
+In Houston County, for example, there were an average of 2.4 new cases per day per 100,000 residents in the past week -- the most of any county in Dothan and more than the case growth rate in Henry County.

-While Houston County has the slowest case growth in the Dothan area, it does not have the lowest incidence of cases overall.
-As of April 7, there were a total of 24,509.6 confirmed cases per 100,000 residents in Houston County, the second fewest of the three counties in the metro area.
-For comparison, the U.S. has so far reported 24,484.6 cases per 100,000 Americans nationwide.
+While Henry County has the slowest case growth in the Dothan area, it does not have the lowest incidence of cases overall.
+As of April 13, there were a total of 26,679.5 confirmed cases per 100,000 residents in Henry County, the third fewest of the three counties in the metro area.
+For comparison, the U.S. has so far reported 24,542.2 cases per 100,000 Americans nationwide.

 The pandemic has led to the closure of thousands of consumer-facing businesses around the country.
 These changes have led to widespread job loss and record unemployment.
 These changes have led to widespread job loss and record unemployment.
-In Houston County, unemployment peaked at 11.0% in April 2020.
-As of June 2021, the county's unemployment rate was 3.7%.
+In Henry County, unemployment peaked at 9.2% in April 2020.
+As of June 2021, the county's unemployment rate was 3.3%.

 These are all the counties in Alabama where COVID-19 is slowing (and where it's still getting worse).